 MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
-It is not give you any IP numbers to use.
-This option is commonly used for
+It is not recommended that you change the default MAC address unless required by your ISP.
+You can use the Clone Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.